Ice Houses in Sussex

 Bognor SZ 936995

-Situated in London Road adjacent to the Public Library and visible from the outside.
+Situated in London Road adjacent to the Public Library and

-This house served the Hotham Estate, dating from c.1797.
+This house served the Hotham Estate, dating from

 Now restored and maintained by Bognor U.D.C.